Bylaws of the Alpine Mountain Region Porsche Club of America

-The President shall preside at all meetings of the BoD and shall perform the duties usually appertaining to the President’s office.
-The President shall call at least nine (9) meetings of the BoD per calendar year.
-The President shall cause to be published in AMR’s official publication a minimum of an annual report on the status of AMR, its plans and programs, policy decisions reached by the BoD and other pertinent matters dealing with the affairs of AMR.
-The President, with the consent of the Board, may create, make appointment to, and abolish such other offices or committees as may be expedient for furtherance of the AMR’s objectives.
+The President shall preside at all meetings of the Board of Directors and shall perform the duties usually appertaining to the President’s office.
+The President shall call at least nine (9) meetings of the Board of Directors per calendar year.
+The President may call meetings of the Board of Directors as the President may see fit and shall call such a meeting at the request of any three (3) members of the Board of Directors.
+The President shall cause to be published in AMR’s official publication a minimum of an annual report on the status of AMR, its plans and programs, policy decisions reached by the Board of Directors.

 The President is a voting member of the PCA Board of Directors and participates in all PCA Board of Directors meetings.